ygZhou02/jekyll-TeXt-theme/_posts/linear algebra/2022-08-29-linear-algebra-1.md

 Most interestingly, these two solutions occasionally  match two "short cuts"--①②③ and ③④⑤.
 Generally speaking, including "short cuts", each kind of undirected cycle will add a solution to the linear equations.
 But why does the "short cut" ①②④⑤ disappear?
 Because this "short cut" can be composed by ①②③ and ③④⑤-in another word, it's a combination of other solutions instead of a basic solution.

-In a word, one more solution in the linear algebra equations, means one more undirected cycle in the current graph.
-Linear algebra can bring us a novel insight towards the laws in electricity and current.
+In a nutshell, one more solution in the linear algebra equations, means one more undirected cycle in the current graph.
+Linear algebra can bring us a novel insight to rethink about the laws in electricity and current.

 # References